Trail vs. Road Running Shoes: Key Differences You Should Know

 Trail Running Shoes: A Little Heavier, But Worth It

 You might notice that trail running shoes tend to be a bit heavier than regular running shoes.
 That’s because they’re packed with extra protection and thicker materials to handle rough terrain.
-Sure, they might weigh you down a bit, but when you’re scaling a steep incline, that extra weight can actually feel reassuring.
+Sure, they might weigh you down a bit, but when you’re scaling a steep incline, that extra weight can feel reassuring.

 Regular Running Shoes: Fast and Light